-We recommend not writing the easyE4 device time cyclically!
-Accordingly, do not permanently set control bit 11 in the Control system tag's 1st data word in GALILEO.
+In order to prevent the easyE4 device time from being written cyclically, do not permanently set control bit 11 in the Control system tag's 1st data word in GALILEO.

-There is the option of preventing writing by enabling the Clock setting locked option.
+There is the option of preventing writing by enabling the Clock setting locked option..